breunigs/frei0r-blur-from-json/README.md

   value.
 You can most likely omit this, the code has a sensible default.
 The intent is to run the detections once, keeping even the ones with low confidence.
 You can then cheaply tune what actually gets blurred.
+* `0` (param name: `skipFramesEvery`): how many frames to skip after blurring one.
+This is a performance optimization for the case of "extract every n-th image and blur it".
+Instead of blurring all images, and then selecting every n-th, the order can be turned around.
+* `1` (param name: `debug`): renders the indexes (0-based) of the blurs used onto the image.
+This can be a make-shift manual editor, but it's mostly meant for rendering and detection debugging purposes.

 ## Example Usage